isomerpages/moe-temaseksec/_about-us/Principal's Message.md

 to nurture current cohorts of Temasekians, so that they will find relevance in their learning, purpose in their actions, and significance in their relationships.</p>
-<p>style="color: navy"&gt;If this purpose resonates with you, we welcome you to be part of the Temasek
+<p>If this purpose resonates with you, we welcome you to be part of the Temasek
 Story – a story filled with people who care – and to live out the vivid colours of Navy Blue, Red and Gold.</p>
 <p>We wish you a fruitful 2026!</p>